-Income tax benefit for the years ended March 31, 2023 and 2022 included return-to-provision adjustments of \$252,293 and \$248,388, respectively, due to changes in estimates when filing the consolidated tax returns, which increased net (loss) income during the respective period.
+Income tax benefit for the years ended March 31, 2024 and 2023 included return-to-provision adjustments of \$55,419 and \$125,551, respectively, due to changes in estimates when filing the consolidated tax returns, which increased net (loss) income during the respective period.

 Deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
-Differences are primarily attributable to accrued liabilities for the year ended March 31, 2023.
+Differences are primarily attributable to accrued liabilities, depreciation, and amortization expenses for the years ended March 31, 2024 and 2023.

-NOTE 5 - CONTINGENCIES
+NOTE 5 - CONTENGENCIES